tripdog/bootcamp/README.md

   </div>
 )
 ```
-Now instead of using a for loop we can use the .map metho instead and reduce the amount of code written.
+Now instead of using a for loop we can use the .map method instead and reduce the amount of code written.
 It's much cleaner now.
 ```
 const elements = ['one', 'two', 'three'];
 return (